sillsdev/flathub/README.md

 This repository is intended to hold the draft flatpak specification while it's being prepared.
-A number of files should be removed from this repository, and a history re-write, before performing a pull request to submit the flatpak specification to flathub.
+A number of files should be removed from this repository, and a significant history re-write, before performing a pull request to submit the flatpak specification to flathub.

 ## Multiple branches